FuelLabs/fuels-ts/apps/docs/src/guide/wallets/checking-balances.md

 ## Get All Balances for a Wallet

-To retrieve the balances of all assets in your wallet, use the [`getBalances`](../../api/Account/Account.html#getbalances) method.
+To retrieve the balances of all assets in your wallet, use the [`getBalances`](../../api/Account/Account.html#getbalances) method, it returns an array of [`CoinQuantity`](../../api/Account/#coinquantity).
 This is useful for getting a comprehensive view of your holdings.

 <<< @/../../docs-snippets/src/guide/wallets/checking-balances.test.ts#checking-balances-2{ts:line-numbers}